david10sing/plugin-astro/README.md

 export default defineConfig({
   integrations: [
     lyra({
+      // We can generate more than one DB, with different configurations
       mydb: {
         // Required.
 Only pages matching this path regex will be indexed
         pathMatcher: /blog\/[0-9]{4}\/[0-9]{2}\/[0-9]{2}\/.+$/,